RottabMahmoud/crealytics/README.md

 Some of the challenges I've faced and how I've tackled them.

 - Parsin a CSV file, using d3 was very helpful.
-- Rendering 20k Items into our display, and handling pagination upon filtering, done filter() just before we slive() to show each Item list per page.
+- Rendering 20k Items into our display, and handling pagination upon filtering, done filter() just before we slice() to show each Item list per page.

 ## Installation